-Honey sensory analysis courses in English are going to be held in Bologna each year in June and November.
-Next dates are:
+Honey sensory analysis courses in English are going to be held in Bologna.
+Every year in June we will schedule the “Introduction” class, next dates are:

 Pre-registration will be opened 6 months before the beginning of each course.
 People that fill out the following form (up-to-date form) will be alerted.

 (Would you like to be kept up-to-date on pre-registration opening, future courses and events?
 Click here!)

 The goal of the course is to increase awareness and expertise in honey and to provide participants with a methodology that enables them to assess the quality and the variety of honeys.
 For beekeepers and packagers, it is useful for correct labelling according to EU regulations, better product presentation and for honey lovers in general, for better selection and appreciation of honey